 Samantha grew up in a small town in Minnesota on the Mississippi River.
 In her youth she fished from a modest boathouse built by her father, who also hunted for ducks, pheasants and deer.
 She continues to enjoy fishing as an adult, as well as any time spent outdoors or on the water.

-Her term expires January 15, 2021.
+Her term on the Commission expires January 15, 2027.

 There is currently a vacancy on the Commission.